fleschutz/PowerShell/Docs/list-weather.md

-## list-weather.ps1 - Lists the hourly weather report
+## list-weather.ps1 - Lists the weather report

 This PowerShell script lists the hourly weather report.